AFC Wild Card: The Oakland Raiders Are Not Dead Yet

 That was fast.
 In two weeks, the Raiders went from the feel-good story of the NFL to dead in the water.
 Just look at most NFL power rankings since the Raiders lost quarterback Derek Carr to injury two weeks ago.

-A far fall from grace will happen to a team after injuries to their two top quarterbacks in two different games, as backup Matt McGloin left Sunday’s game in never with a shoulder injury.
+A far fall from grace will happen to a team after injuries to their two top quarterbacks in two different games, as backup Matt McGloin left Sunday’s game with a shoulder injury.
 Plus, the Oakland defense just allowed more than 17 points to Denver in the first half.

 However, the Raiders are not dead yet.
 Thanks to a playoff bid, they are still alive in the race for the Super Bowl for the first time in more than a decade.